-Welcome to Hastings & Historic 1066 Country
+Welcome To Historic 1066 Country

 With the spectacular combination of coast and countryside that's scattered with relics and ruins from the past, 1066 Country is the kind of place where you don't just learn about history, you live it.